SandipanMondal123/todo/README.md

 I'm currently expanding on this project by adding user authentication and JWT for more security.
 I am also going to use Redux .

-As a result, I will deploy the app once I finish!
+As a result, I will deploy the app once I finish the additions!

 Make sure to add your own **MongoDB connection string** where DB_CONNECT is used in the server.js file in the backend folder!